Local Authority Responsibilities in the Appointment of IROs and Establishment of an Effective IRO Service

 This chapter summarises guidance regarding the appointment of Independent Reviewing Officers (IROs) as set out in Children Act Section 25A and the IRO HandBook.
 It should be read in conjunction with Looked After Reviews Procedure.

-AMENDMENTThis chapter was entirely revised and updated in March 2015 and should be read in full.
+AMENDMENTThis chapter was entirely revised and updated in March 2023.

 1. The Responsibility to Appoint an Independent Reviewing Officer (IRO)